xythrez/P4-in-a-Bottle/README.md

 4. Run `docker load -i p4iab.tar.gz` to import the container into docker.
 5. Run `make run`.
 A shared directory `shared/` will be created to allow you to move files between the container and your system.

+Regardless of which method you run the container, you will be dropped into a shell with the user P4.
+The password for the P4 user account is simply `p4`.

 Building from Source